Raising Goldens is reader-supported. If you click on a link and choose to make a purchase, I may receive a commission at no cost to you.

 Watch for Wet Paws and Spills

 Hardwood can be slippery and especially when it is wet.
-While most people understand spills on stairs are a potential for an accident to both human and dog, many pet owners forget to dry off a dog’s paws.
+While most people understand spills on stairs are a potential for an accident to both humans and dogs, many pet owners forget to dry off a dog’s paws.

 If your dog has wet paws, hardwood becomes slippery to them.